vkbo/novelWriter/docs/source/project_references.rst

    This is an optional display name used for the tag.
 When you build your manuscript, you can for instance insert the point of view character name into chapter headings.
-By default, the ``tagName`` value is used in headings, but if you use a shortened format internally in your project, you can use this to specify a more suitable format for your manuscript.
+By default, the ``tagName`` value is used in headings, but if you use a shortened format internally in your project, you can use this to specify a more suitable format for your manuscript headings.

 You can only set *one* tag per heading, and the tag has to be unique across *all* documents in the project.